 I discovered that I wasn’t catering enough to my maternal side (which I wrote about), which soothed some of the angst.
 But still, something else … something that I couldn’t quite put my finger on was lacking.

 The answer was this: I didn’t have a who and what to my life.
 I didn’t know who I wanted to be, what I wanted to direct my efforts and zeal towards.
 And because I didn’t have a who and what, the where, when, why and how of my life could never fall into place.

 I hadn’t developed my self-image, my identity, my idea of who I wanted to be.

-Let me ask you are question: why are we so attracted and enamored by sport players, psychics, healers, motivational speakers, shamans, artists and musicians?
+Let me ask you a question: why are we so attracted and enamored by sports players, psychics, healers, motivational speakers, shamans, artists and musicians?
 It’s partly because all of these people have discovered the who and what of their lives: their inner callings.

 Don’t get me wrong: I’m not talking about professions here at all (although your calling can be a profession).
 This is because professions (e.g. dentists, HR managers, lawyers, teachers, child carers) are usually impressed on us by other people’s ideals, beliefs and expectations.
 No, here I’m talking about something that flows directly from you, directly from what you value, cherish and admire.

 You may be thinking “but … I love being a DJ/photographer/golf player/Taxidermist/graphic artist”.
 Well perhaps you do.
 I love being a writer and blogger.
 But there is also something else within me that craves for more; that craves to be more.

 So how can you overcome these feelings of emptiness?
 First, I believe you need to focus on yourself, on solidifying your identity, and creating the person you want to be.
 It’s important not to let outside forces sway you in any direction.
 In order to transcend our egos we must first create solid ones.
 This process is known as individuation.